Close Menu

 POSSIBLE TREATMENTS FOR MULTIPLE MYELOMA

-STEM CELL TRANSPLANT
+STEM CELL OR BONE MARROW TRANSPLANT

 Next, you receive high dose chemotherapy, sometimes with radiation.
 This will destroy almost all the cells in your bone marrow.
 The radiation destroys both the cancer cells and the healthy cells.
 Next, the doctor injects the healthy stem cells into your blood through a catheter.
 These cells replace the bone marrow and start making healthy blood.
 A stem cell transplant often helps you live longer, but it doesn’t cure multiple myeloma.